abofs/chronicle/README.md

 ### Advanced Configuration

-Sometimes you may want to do more than just pick a basic color for your output. **chalk** offers a variety of different options, and can be configured via `defineType()`. **Chronicle** exposes the chalk instance via `chalk()` so that you don't have to import **chalk** directly into your project.
+You may want to do more than just pick a basic color for your output. **chalk** offers a variety of different options, and can be configured via `defineType()`. **Chronicle** exposes the chalk instance via `chalk()` so that you don't have to import **chalk** directly into your project.
 Here is an example of how you can use this method to fully customize your log color setting:

 ```js
 const chronicle = new Chronicle();